drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Binding Mode of the Quinazoline Series
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-The following example illustrates the binding mode of the quinazoline as imagined by Novartis or Parke-Davis.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/binding-mode-quinazoline-series-ee5896f1'><i class='fa fa-play' aria-hidden='true'></i></button>The following example illustrates the binding mode of the quinazoline as imagined by Novartis or Parke-Davis.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.